cotica/reddit_classifier/README.md

 -- `num_comments`

-* We strip the data of any duplicates as well as reposts
+* We strip the data of any duplicates as well as reposts during the import.
+* We drop rows where self text is marked as deleted or removed.
+This comprises about 1% of our data and is negligible.
+* We impute null text with just spaces
+* We further strip the text columns of nonsense content, such as links
 * We remove spammy and dominant authors

+---

+### Transformations and readiness for modeling

+* We use a combined title-selftext column to equally distribute the weight between posts with and without selftext.
 * We use _count vectorizer_ to count up words in our resulting data sets
 * We conduct some sentiment analysis using _____
 * We analyze the word count in each subReddit.